 In practice, two different paths have emerged to implement Open Access:

 The "green path" pursues the self-archiving of scientific publications on an institutional or subject-specific repository. |

-ETH Zurich's institutional repository is the ETH E-Collection (external link).
+ETH Zurich's institutional repository is the Research Collection (external link).

 The publication of an article via an open-access journal is referred to as the "golden path” of open-access publishing.|